Nosto/nosto-php-sdk/README.md

 * **NostoOAuthToken** class that represents a token granted using the OAuth client
 * **NostoOrderConfirmation** class for sending order confirmations through the API
 * **NostoProductReCrawl** class for sending product re-crawl requests to Nosto over the API
+* **NostoExporter** class for exporting encrypted historical data from the shop
+* **NostoExportCollection** base class for creating exportable data collections for the historical data
+* **NostoExportProductCollection** class for exporting historical product data
+* **NostoExportOrderCollection** class for exporting historical order data

 ### Interfaces